WakaToa/JodelNet/Readme.md

 ```
 await AndroidVerification.VerifyAccountAsync(jodelUser);
 //It seems like trying to verify with a fresh/unused ip address works better than a "used" one

+await InstanceIdVerification.VerifyAccountAsync(jodelUser);
+//uses new Firebase(?) method from the Jodel app, not sure if it is intended to verify accounts
 ```

 ----